nathancday/cpdcrimedata/README.md

 ### Other things

-It also contains an accessory dataset, `addresses` of successfully geocoded addresses (in and around Charlottesville, Virginia) that may be useful to another analysis.
+It also contains an accessory dataset:
+* `addresses` with geocoded addresses for 100 block numbers (in and around Charlottesville, Virginia).
+This is a living list of all of the address this project has seen and succesfully geocoded.

-Two geocode query tool functions are exported too. `?re_geocode` will automatically reattempt any failed queries in a set. `?extract_geocode` pulls a tibble out of the results `?ggmap::geocode()`.
+Two geocode query tool functions:
+* `re_geocode` is a wrapper around `ggmap::geo_code()` to automatically reattempt any failed queries in a set.

+* `extract_geocode` pulls a tibble from the verbose GoogleMap API results, when `ggmap::geocode(output == "all")`.